freohr/yet-another-glog-hack/rules/class-templates.md

 Previous Profession (before your adventuring life), and a starting item:

-1. Berserker
+1. Berserker: A tankard of ale, and a cool tattoo
-2. Caravan Guard
+2. Caravan Guard: A sturdy spear, and a donkey
-3. Noble
+3. Noble: An expensive fur-lined cloak, and a gold family signet ring
-4. Woodsman
+4. Labourer: A tool-belt containing a hammer and nails
-5. Sailor
+5. Sailor: A bottle of grog, and a spyglass
-6. Mercenary
+6. Watchman: A lantern and a 10ft pole

 ### Cleric